 Forest Family Camp: A magical long weekend of camping under the stars and celebrating nature together

-Join us for an enriching weekend of nature connection, delicious vegetarian food, wild swimming, storytelling and music, dance, yoga and campfires hosted and curated by The Quadrangle Trust and Way of Nature.
+Join us for an enriching weekend of nature connection, delicious vegetarian food, wild swimming, storytelling, music, movement and campfires hosted at The Quadrangle Trust.

 Together we’ll build a community made up of 25 families that offers a safe space to re-wild ourselves and our children.
 Workshops will be aimed at children aged 4 – 8, but open to all.